 Georgina is an Australian illustrator and architectural designer, currently based in Meanjin (Brisbane), Australia.

-She was born in the tiny town of Dorrigo, New South Wales – an alpine mountain top village that set her captivation with open space and natural phenomena.
-When she was seven her parents founded an organic coffee farm in Alstonville, NSW.
+She was born in a town called Dorrigo on Gumbaingiir Country, New South Wales – an alpine mountain top village that set her captivation with open space and natural phenomena.
+At seven, her parents founded and relocated to an organic coffee farm in Alstonville, NSW.

 She holds a Bachelor of Environmental Design in Architecture (Griffith University) and Master of Architecture (Sydney University), and has worked and studied in Rome, Milan, and the Netherlands in both architectural and artistic capacities.

-She commenced her relationship with Faber-Castell as an Ambassador in 2016, and enjoys the parallel nature and complimentary relationship between architecture and illustration.
+Georgina's ongoing relationship with Faber-Castell Au as an Ambassador commenced in 2016, and enjoys the parallel nature and complimentary relationship between architecture and illustration.

-Georgina currently lives and works in Brisbane, Australia with her husband Phil and their goofy Golden Retriever.
+Georgina currently lives and works in Meanjin with her husband Phil and their goofy Golden Retriever.

 Film by Roy Nien

 Georgina Kreutzer works and creates on the ancestral lands of the Turrbal and Jagera nations - the traditional custodians of Meanjin (Brisbane) and surrounds; the first artists of this country who have been creating here for 60,000 years.